DrUlrichAnders/2023ws_do_ua/dates.md

-# Dates of courseworks
+# Requirements of courseworks and dates

+- Interesting to students, engaging

+- Bring across at least.
+3 important messages

+- WHAT, WHY (WHAT PROBLEM DOES IT SOLVE), HOW?

+- Own graphics (do not use graphics from the Internet)

 ## 15.11.2023

-- Holocray ← Oliver M.
+- Holacracy ← Oliver M.

 - Culture ← YY